yrocsti/django-custom-user/README.md

 ```

 *<your_main_project_directory>/templates*
-This is where you can dan define a base html page and navbar to build your templates from.
+This is where you can define a base html page and navbar to build your templates.

 ### Accounts directory